kubernetes-sigs/gateway-api/geps/gep-713/index.md

 An instance of a subclass of metaresources ("policies") whose intent is to specify _rules that control the behavior_ of the target resources.

 Policies are Custom Resource Definitions (CRDs) that MUST comply with a particular [structure](#policy-structure).
-This structure includes standardized fields for specifying the target(s), policy-specific fields to describe the intended augmentation, and standardized status fields to communicate whether the augmentation is happening or not.
+This structure includes standardized fields for specifying the target(s), policy-specific fields to describe the intended augmentation, and standardized status fields to communicate whether or not the augmentation is happening.

 Policy kinds are typically named _xPolicy_, such as `BackendTLSPolicy` (a policy kind implemented by Gateway API to augment Backends with TLS configuration.)